 How to Store and Reheat Leftovers

-Satisfy your sweet tooth using basic kitchen ingredients with this Classic Bread Pudding Recipe!
+Satisfy your sweet tooth using basic kitchen ingredients with this Easy Bread Pudding Recipe!
 This sweet and creamy dessert takes stale bread and turns it into a decadent, comforting treat.

 For the Bread Pudding